The Carpenters: A Christmas Portrait: Synopsis

-The synopsis of the special revolves around Karen and Richard throwing their annual Christmas party (just like the previous Christmas).
-They have invited all their special guests and the guests take turns giving their gifts to one another by song.
+The synopsis of the special revolves around Karen and Richard throwing their annual Christmas party (just like the previous Christmas), and interactions with their guests as they take turns singing.

+They invited all their special guests and the guests take turns giving their gifts to one another by song.
 Agnes and Harold Carpenter (Richard and Karen's parents) have cameos in this special.
+Richard opposed it at the time, but came to treasure the memories.
+Richard also would not participate in the comic relief set that involved the three female singers wearing angel costumes.

 The last four songs just talk about the history of Christmas music and show a variety of selections from different cultures and languages.
+It was "groovy" but not "edgier".